mikkeloscar/arch-travis/README.md

 `ARCH_TRAVIS_MIRROR` Arch Linux mirror used by pacman.
 See list of available mirrors [here][arch-mirrors].
-Omit the `/$repo/os/$arch` part of the mirror when defining this variable. (default is `https://lug.mtu.edu/archlinux`)
+Omit the `/$repo/os/$arch` part of the mirror when defining this variable. (default is `https://arch.localmsp.org/arch`)

 > Note some https mirrors are not supported due to [#4757][travis-issue-4757].

-`ARCH_TRAVIS_ARCH_ISO` Arch iso date from which the chroot is bootstraped.
-(default is the latest iso date, updated about once a month).

 `ARCH_TRAVIS_CLEAN_CHROOT` by default the chroot archive and chroot folder is left in `$TRAVIS_BUILD_DIR`, if you don't want this, then you can make